BeamMP Run On Linux Guide 2025

 The clear cache tool just renames the cache folder to 0.33.backup or something similar, there is no fancy cherry-picking going on.

-you are incorrect . when you press “deep cache cleaning”, it creates a backup of your latest version user folder inside itself called backups/version.pre.0.0xx.x.x/date which is coincidentally in the path of your mods, configs and settings that you are suggesting to delete, move or rename just to CLEAR CACHE. it is then checking for file hash integrity and any misplaced files, which are moved into unknown_files_user_folder. finally, it then proceeds to clear the temp-orary folder, which is the cache itself (where you have confused it for the whole user folder). were you to rename, move or delete your user folder itself, as you correctly mentioned, the game will see it as an invalid user folder, and create a new one as if you had a fresh install. it would then make no sense to overwrite your old renamed user folder with a fresh one, if your problems still persist AFTER having cleared the cache. once again: it does not rename your user folder, it backs some of its contents up, excluding (!) the mods folder, btw. you dont have to misplace a whole user folder just to clear cache, as you mentioned in both of your replies… i, too, sometimes would rather reinstall the whole game than fix one specific problem!
+you are incorrect :roll_eyes:. when you press “deep cache cleaning”, it creates a backup of your latest version user folder inside itself called backups/version.pre.0.0xx.x.x/date which is coincidentally in the path of your mods, configs and settings that you are suggesting to delete, move or rename just to CLEAR CACHE. it is then checking for file hash integrity and any misplaced files, which are moved into unknown_files_user_folder. finally, it then proceeds to clear the temp-orary folder, which is the cache itself (where you have confused it for the whole user folder). were you to rename, move or delete your user folder itself, as you correctly mentioned, the game will see it as an invalid user folder, and create a new one as if you had a fresh install. it would then make no sense to overwrite your old renamed user folder with a fresh one, if your problems still persist AFTER having cleared the cache. once again: it does not rename your user folder, it backs some of its contents up, excluding (!) the mods folder, btw. you dont have to misplace a whole user folder just to clear cache, as you mentioned in both of your replies… i, too, sometimes would rather reinstall the whole game than fix one specific problem! :grin:and thusly i have discovered the answer to my own question, as shrimple as that :shrimp:

 i suggest you should rephrase your message accordingly